Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Computational Advancements

-A novel computational strategy applicable to our algorithm is the use of KKT condition (optimality condition) checks.
-In \texttt{rome}, these checks are performed only for variables outside the set $\mathcal{E}$ at step 2 of the adaptive sequential strong rule in Section \ref{sse:screen}.
-But in principle, they can be applied independently of the screen rule.
-In other words, if the strong rule is not applied, one can simply set $\mathcal{E}=\emptyset$ so that $\mathcal{E}^{c}=\{1,2,\ldots,p\}$.
+In \texttt{rome}, the KKT condition checks in Section \ref{sse:kkt} are performed for variables outside the set $\mathcal{E}$ at Step 2 of the adaptive sequential strong rule in Section \ref{sse:screen}.
+But in principle, they can be applied independently of the screening rule; if the screening rule is not applied, one can simply set $\mathcal{E}=\emptyset$ so that $\mathcal{E}^{c}=\{1,2,\ldots,p\}$.
 In this case, the algorithm updates all variables at every iteration.

-In the algorithm described in Section \ref{se:method}, Quicksort is used for reordering kinks.
-Quicksort is a widely used sorting algorithm that follows a divide-and-conquer strategy: it selects a pivot, partitions the array into elements less than and greater than the pivot, and recursively sorts the subarrays.
-On average, the quicksort algorithm reorders $n$ elements in $O(n\log n)$ arithmetic operations, which results from performing $O(n)$ work per partition step across $\log n$ levels of recursion.
-In the worst case, when the pivot choices lead to highly unbalanced partitions, the complexity can degrade to $O(n^2)$ \cite[e.g., see Chapter 7 in][]{cormen2022introduction}.
-However, this scenario is unlikely in our context, since the order of half of the $2n$ kink points is predetermined.

-In the context of the penalized Huber regression algorithm, the arithmetic cost per coordinate update is dominated by sorting the $2n$ kink points generated from the partial residuals $\{r_{ij}\}_{i=1,\ldots,n}$ for each $j^{\text{th}}$ variable.
-The remaining computations, such as computing cumulative slopes, locating the root where the derivative crosses zero, and updating the global residual vector, require only linear $O(n)$ operations.
-Consequently, each coordinate update has complexity $O(n\log n)$, and a full sweep across all variables requires $O(pn\log n)$ arithmetic operations.
-This is unusual for coordinate descent algorithms, as the computational cost typically scales with the number of variables $p$, not with the number of samples $n$ \cite[e.g.,][]{richtarik2014iteration}.
-Therefore, it is necessary to develop strategies that reduce the number of variables updated in each iteration.

-This idea is inspired by \cite{kim2025pathwise} (see Proposition 3.1 therein).
-In quantile regression, the condition relies only on the signs of $X_{ij}$ in the design matrix: once a sign changes, it remains constant thereafter.
-By contrast, in Huber regression, one must verify whether each observation’s marginal contribution is increasing; that is, whether the candidate solution lies within the interval defined by the partial residuals and the threshold.
-Consequently, the condition to be checked is more complex, but the following results show that a similar argument holds in a more general sense.